 Explore and Observe the Nature of San Antonio Area Parks with NATURE PASSPORTS!

 Although the passports are designed with ages 9-12 in mind, they were also created to encourage families to spend time together in nature.

 The following stand alone pages are park specific:

 - Junior Master Naturalist Passport to Acequia Park – Wildlife Dependent on Water

 - Junior Master Naturalist Passport to Brackenridge Park – Great Egrets and Nesting

 - Junior Master Naturalist Passport to Medina River Natural Area – Riparian Habitat and Erosion

 - Junior Master Naturalist Passport to Phil Hardberger Park Land Bridge – Habitat Corridors

-- Junior Master Naturalist Passport to Phil Hardberger Park Savannah – Fire and Native Grasses
+- Junior Master Naturalist Passport to Phil Hardberger Park Savanna – Fire and Native Grasses

 - Junior Master Naturalist Passport to San Pedro Springs – Aquatic Macroinvertebrates